This page highlights the traditional writing skills that have long been a part of journalism.

 - What is Newsworthy?
 Recent events that are unusual, nearby, have widespread/significant impact, or involve celebrities are more newsworthy than events that are stale, distant, have limited/trivial impact, or happen to average people.
 (9 min audio.)

 - Objectivity: Traditional journalism reports fairly from all sides of an issue — even the side the reporter thinks is wrong.

-- The Inverted Pyramid: Start with whatever is most newsworthy, and taper off.
+- The Inverted Pyramid: Start with whatever is most important, not with who spoke first at the meeting you were assigned to cover.
 A traditional news story does not build to a climax — it gives away the ending (who won the game, when Route 30 will reopen, what happened at the board meeting) in the very first sentence.